dependents/node-dependency-tree/README.md

 **Optional**

-* `cache`: 4th argument that is a filename -> true mapping lookup table whose entries will not be processed.

-The keys should be absolutely pathed filenames.
-The values should be `true`.
+* `cache`: 4th argument that's an empty object (or shared across multiple runs of this module) used for avoiding redundant subtree generations.

 **Shell version** (assuming `npm install -g dependency-tree`):